actions-marketplace-validations/yongsub_issue-to-shortcut-story/README.md

 # issue-to-shortcut-story

-Action to automatically create a Shrotcut story whenever an issue is created.
+Action to automatically create a Shrotcut story whenever an issue is created and synchronize their states whenever the state of the issue is changed.

 ## Workflow example